epmikida/TutorialTest/docs/source/main.rst

 It only needs to be called once from anywhere in the program to correctly exit.

+..
+Should we compile as we go, or move this to the last section and make it
+.. compiling and running your first charm program.
+Probably it will stay here
+.. to stay consistent.
+We compile after writing the .ci file which I think is
+.. useful.

 To compile our code, we will again use the Charm++ compile script, ``charmc``:

 .. code:: bash